Danaher to buy Moderna supplier Aldevron for about $9.6 billion

-(Reuters) -Medical equipment maker Danaher Corp said on Thursday it would buy privately held biotech company Aldevron in an all-cash deal for about $9.6 billion, snapping up a supplier to COVID-19 vaccine maker Moderna Inc.
+June 17 (Reuters) - Medical equipment maker Danaher Corp (DHR.N) said on Thursday it would buy privately held biotech company Aldevron in an all-cash deal for about $9.6 billion, snapping up a supplier to COVID-19 vaccine maker Moderna Inc (MRNA.O).

 U.S.-based Aldevron has a contract to supply Moderna plasmid DNA required to make the drugmaker's mRNA vaccine, which has been authorized for use in more than 40 countries including the United States.